 4.3 Building meaningful image representations

 In order to build meaningful image representations, the contrastive algorithm needs enough diverse data.
 To achieve this, we can show special accelerated videos to the algorithm representing multiple real world situations.
 Videos we tried come from a web series.
-These videos last 11 minutes in total, without audio, so they are only used by the image model.
+These videos last 11 minutes in total, without audio, so they are only used by the model dedicated to image processing.
 We don’t use ImageNet because we want a situation that wouldn’t differ too much from what a human could watch.
 This version is an extended version of our dataset (AELA-d0e).

 Based on t-SNE representations of our data with models trained on ImageNet we think that using it would allow us to build much more accurate representations but we don’t think that it would be a fair reproduction of a real-life situation.